Bluebird Motel Machias Maine 866-375-0117

 Sunrise Canoe and Kayak – Machias, Maine

 Enjoy kayaking with friends and family on one of their daily kayak tours.
-They make it easy for you to explore the lakes, streams and quiet bays of Washington Count.
+They make it easy for you to explore the lakes, streams and quiet bays of Washington County.
 Daily & weekly rates.
 Rentals include paddles, PFDs, car top carrier and paddling information.
-(207) 255-3375 website

 Bold Coast Charter Co. – Cutler, Maine

-Set Sail on the Barbara Frost, a custom forty foot Coast Guard inspected passenger vessel, heated and restroom equipped.
+Set Sail on the Barbara Frost, a custom forty-foot Coast Guard inspected passenger vessel, heated and restroom equipped.
 Specializing in Puffin Trips to Machias Seal Island, during the Puffin's summer nesting season, and Sightseeing Trips along the scenic Bold Coast of Maine.
-(207) 259-4484 website
+207-259-4484

 Coastal Cruises – Jonesport, Maine